- Lovely AMOLED screen

-Before you start hoping to use the Poco Watch as a smartwatch, you'll need to jump into the Mi Fitness app (iOS and Android) to enable notifications and receiving notifications from particular apps.
+Before you start hoping to use the Poco Watch as a smartwatch, you'll need to jump into the Mi Fitness app (iOS and Android) to enable notifications and receive notifications from particular apps.

 You can also turn on incoming alerts, access music controls and there's a surprisingly rich collection of watch faces that make good use of that AMOLED screen.

-Features like weather forecasts and music controls are well optimised to the display, and it's a watch software that's very easy to get to grips with as well.
+Features like weather forecasts and music controls are well optimized for the display, and it's a watch software that's very easy to get to grips with as well.
 Poco doesn't specify the processor that's on board here, but it's clearly not the best you can get on a smartwatch, but it's thankfully not a laggy mess either.

-There's some useful extras here like being able to use the watch as a smartphone camera shutter, set up default of custom timers and alarms.
+There are some useful extras here like being able to use the watch as a smartphone camera shutter and set up the default of custom timers and alarms.

 Poco does pitch its watch as being made for fitness, so it gets a fair amount of features on that front.
 It's promising to monitor heart rate 24/7 and track blood oxygen data.

-On the watch, you hit the icon with the running man to get into workout mode and can scroll through activities like running, hiking, HIIT, indoor rowing and there's profiles for both indoor and open water swimming.
+On the watch, you hit the icon with the running man to get into workout mode and can scroll through activities like running, hiking, HIIT, indoor rowing and there are profiles for both indoor and open water swimming.

 You can add and remove modes at the bottom of the screen if you don't see your preferred exercise from the 100 modes supported displayed.

-Each of the modes have a small number of settings, so it will let you do set target goals or set up alerts for things like time and distance.
+Each of the modes has a small number of settings, so it will let you set target goals or set up alerts for things like time and distance.